openimsdk/open-im-server/CONTRIBUTING.md

 ## Engage to help anything

-We choose GitHub as the primary place for Open-IM-Server to collaborate.
-So the latest updates of Open-IM-Server are always here.
+We choose GitHub as the primary place for OpenIM to collaborate.
+So the latest updates of OpenIM are always here.
 Although contributions via **PR** is an explicit way to help, we still call for any other ways.

 + reply to other's [issues](https://github.com/OpenIMSDK/Open-IM-Server/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
 + help solve other user's problems;
 + help review other's [PR](https://github.com/OpenIMSDK/Open-IM-Server/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
-+ discuss about Open-IM-Server to make things clearer;
++ discuss about OpenIM to make things clearer;
-+ advocate [Open-IM-Server](google.com/search?q=Open-IM-Server) technology beyond GitHub;
++ advocate [OpenIM](google.com/search?q=OpenIM) technology beyond GitHub;
-+ write blogs on Open-IM-Server and so on.
++ write blogs on OpenIM and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**